carlosedp/riscv-bringup/unleashed/Readme.md

 ## Linux Kernel

+<details><summary>Kernel 5.3</summary>

 ### Kernel 5.3-rc4 (working)

-There is currently an issue causing segfaults and preventing Golang from build on newer kernels.
-This is the last known version to work.
-I'm bisecting the versions to find the problematic commit.

-There are a few patches that add functionality or fixes issues:
+There are a few patches that add functionality or fixes issues on 5.3:

-* SECCOMP support (later added to 5.5)
+* SECCOMP support (already added to 5.5)
 * CPUFREQ allowing changing CPU clock to 1.4Ghz (1Ghz by default)
 * GMAC fix for the network interface ID
 * Fix magic number generation